 - Member transportation: Drive from Kathmandu – Nga Di.
-While returning Drive from Sange to Kathmandu, as per itinerary.
+While returning Drive from Chame to Kathmandu, as per itinerary.

-- Climbing Stuffs Transportation: Necessary all equipment Transportation for all Members and Staffs From Kathmandu to Nga di (Drive) and to Base camp (by Porters / Mule) – While returning: Base camp to Chame (by porters / Mule) and Syange to Kathmandu (Drive).
+- Climbing Stuffs Transportation: Necessary all equipment Transportation for all Members and Staffs from Kathmandu to Nga di (Drive) and to Base camp (by Porters / Mule) – While returning: Base camp to Chame (by porters / Mule) and Chame to Kathmandu (Drive).

 - Member Luggage: Up to 30 Kg per member for personal baggage during the trek carrying by porter or Mule.

-- Lodging & Fooding: Food 3 meals a day (BDL; including tea and coffee) along with accessible accommodation at Hotel/Lodge/Tea house/Camp during the trek and BC.
+- Food and Lodging:3 meals a day (BLD; including tea and coffee) along with accessible accommodation at Hotel/Lodge/Tea house/Camp during the trek and at the basecamp.
 Well-managed base camp set up for member & Staffs.

 - All Necessary equipment for Camping during the trek.

-- Porter: Porters up to Base camp from Nga di & Porters return from Base camp to Syange.
+- Porter: Porters Per Member up to Base camp from Nga di & Porters return from Base camp to Chame.

-- Base Camp Staff: Experienced and well-trained Base camp Cook & kitchen Helpers as required.
+- Base Camp Staff: Experienced and well-trained Base Camp Cook & kitchen Helpers if required.

 - Base Camp Tent: Each member will have individual Yak Mountain or Kailas tent in Base Camp.

-- Base Camp equipment: All camping equipment such as Dining tent with table and chairs, Kitchen Tent, Toilet Tent, & all necessary cooking gears.
+- Base Camp equipment: All camping equipment such as Dining tent with table and chairs, Kitchen Tent, Toilet Tent, & all necessary cooking gears *if required.

-- High Altitude Climbing Sherpa: Veteran and Government Licensed Climbing Guide.
+- Climbing Sherpa: Veteran and Government Licensed Climbing Guide.

 - Oxygen Bottle (O2): Oxygen bottles will be in stock at base camp in case of an emergency (with appropriate charge).